JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 2. Executive summary

-This report details the process of building and evaluating a set of machine learning models to predict the probability of a "far set" (a possession gaining ≥131.8m).
+This report details the process of building and evaluating a set of machine learning models to answer the question:
+**To what extent do pre-set contextual factors influence the likelihood of a "far set"?**

+The "far set" target is defined as a possession gaining at least 13.18 metres (≥ 131.8 decimetres), a benchmark fixed from the top 20% of the 2018 season data.
 The analysis uses only pre-set contextual data from the NRLW 2018–2025 seasons, ensuring the prediction reflects information actually available at the moment a set begins.

-To mimic real-world forecasting, we used a time-aware train–test split, training models on 2018–2024 data and evaluating performance on the unseen 2025 season.
+To ensure realistic forecasting, we used a time-aware train–test split, training models listed below on 2018–2024 data and evaluating performance on the unseen 2025 season.
 This prevents information leakage and tests whether learned patterns generalise to a future competition environment.

 - Baseline Logistic Regression (with balanced classes)
 - Regularised GLM (Elastic-Net Logistic Regression)
 - Random Forest
 - Gradient Boosting Classifier
 - HistGradientBoosting Classifier

----

 ### Main Findings